geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format.md

 * Cardinality = 1

 #### 11. Annotation Extension
-Annotation extensions allow GO terms in standard annotations to be further specified, using gene products, chemicals, cell types, anatomical structures.
-The ontology terms used to extend annotations are GO term or external ontologies and build a more complete model of biological systems.
+Annotation extensions allow GO terms in standard annotations to be further specified, using gene products, chemicals, cell types, anatomical structures, to provide additional biological context.
+The cross-reference is prefaced by an appropriate relationship from the [Relation Ontology](https://www.ebi.ac.uk/ols4/ontologies/ro).
+Multiple extensions may be entered.

-For example, if a gene product has a role in [tetrahydrofolate interconversion](http://amigo.geneontology.org/amigo/term/GO:0035999) during [S phase](http://amigo.geneontology.org/amigo/term/GO:0051320), the **GO ID** (column 4) would be GO:0035999 and the **Annotation Extension** column would contain the Relations Ontology and appropriate GO term: [RO:0002092](http://purl.obolibrary.org/obo/RO_0002092)([GO:0051320](http://amigo.geneontology.org/amigo/term/GO:0051320)).
-Targets of certain processes or functions can also be included in this field to indicate the gene, gene product, or chemical involved; for example, if a gene product is annotated to protein kinase activity, the annotation extension column would contain the UniProtKB protein ID for the protein phosphorylated in the reaction.
-See the documentation on using the [annotation extension column](https://wiki.geneontology.org/Annotation_Extension) for details of practical usage.
-* Cardinality = 0 or 1
+* Cardinality = 0, 1, >1
-* For cardinality >1, values must be pipe-separated
+* For cardinality > 1, use of a pipe (\|) specifies an independent statement (OR) and is equivalent to making separate annotations, i.e. not all conditions are required to infer the annotated GO term.
+Use of a comma (,) specifies a connected statement (AND) and indicates that all conditions are required to infer the annotated GO term.
+In this case, 'OR' is a weaker statement than 'AND', therefore will be correct in all cases.
+Pipe and comma separators may be used together in the same annotation extension field.

 #### 12. Annotation Properties
 The Annotation Properties column contains a list of "property_name = property_value".
 If the property exists, the property is single valued.
 Annotation properties include [GO-CAM](https://geneontology.org/docs/gocam-overview/) information and comments on annotations.